 Limitations of the Pivot Point Indicator

-The key limitation of the Pivot Point indicator is not self-sufficient.
+The key limitation of the Pivot Point indicator is that it is not self-sufficient.
 Using it on its own can give many false signals.
 You achieve much better results when combined with other relevant trading tools.
 Some limitations of the Pivot Point indicator are as follows.

 Cons